deanishe/www.deanishe.net/content/snippet/macos-shortcuts-to-alfred-snippets/index.md

 : Name of Alfred snippet collection to sync macOS shortcuts to

 The script will create Alfred snippets in directory `$SNIPPETS_DIR/$COLLECTION_NAME`.

-As the script syncs macOS snippets to Alfred, **it will remove all other snippets first**, so don't put anything else in that collection.

 {{< code script="shortcuts2alfred.py" lang="python" >}}